 Set during the Second Punic War and beyond, A Legionary's Life lets you play as a Roman conscript soldier.
 Rise up through the ranks and win prestigious awards or just focus on making it home in one piece; it's up to you.

 This is a single-player game with RPG elements, extensive usage of attribute and skill checks, a turn-based combat system involving many variables (including morale, reach, confined space and high ground) and a touch of roguelike features.
 Among them, permadeath.
 If you are unfamiliar with the term, it means you'll have to start over if your character dies; but don't worry, the game is designed to be replayable and you'll see only a fraction of it in each run.
 Also, in non-demo versions you'll be able to spend points on your next legionary based on how well your most successful characters performed.

 The demo includes the first three parts of the game and is available here.

-The full game is currently under development.
+The full game is now available on Steam.

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.